 Jus: I was restricting and blacked out while going up some stairs.
 I went face first into the concrete steps and lost half of my 2 front teeth.
 I also have some liver damage as a result.

-Havenly: I have had a cardiac arrest due to an electrolyte imbalance--hypokalamia (a postassium level of 1.4).
+Havenly: I have had a cardiac arrest due to an electrolyte imbalance--hypokalemia (a potassium level of 1.4).
 That resulted in severe edema and kidney failure.
 I still have my kidneys, but I still suffer from problems of edema.
-I want to get well, but I now have chronic tachacardia.
+I want to get well, but I now have chronic tachycardia.

 krissyl: I'm not sure if it is from my eating disorder but I am ALWAYS freezing, tired, bruised all the time, and lost my periods for 6 months.

 babygumm: My stomach ruptured.
 I had to have emergency surgery.